wadmp/wadmp.github.io/src/gen3/tutorials/create-users/README.md

 ![user-permissions](./user-inviteform.png)

-4. Now the user needs to head to his email to confirm sent invitation by clicking on link in the email.
+4. Now, the user needs to head to his email to confirm the sent invitation by clicking on the link in the email.

 ![email-invitation](./email-invitation.png)